 The first step in applying for financial aid at USF is to submit your Free

-Application for Federal Student Aid (FAFSA) in the first week of January.
+Application for Federal Student Aid (FAFSA).
 Please refer to the Financial Aid website for graduate students for details.

 Important Facts about USF Financial Aid

 - A student in need of assistance for paying for tuition at USF should apply for financial aid without concern of being not considered for admission.
 Admissions decisions are not made according to a student’s financial circumstances.